aaltomcc/cs-ej4101-fall-2019-036-starter/diary-036.md

 * CAMS stands for Culture, Automation, Measurement and Sharing, and the model describes the principles of the DevOps movement.
 I think all these enable the organization to focus on developing things (and people) rather than fixing things.
-Also, similar philosophy is applied in other industries (lean manufacturing, Kaizen).
+Also, similar philosophies are applied in other industries (lean manufacturing, Kaizen).

 * Removing the barrier between development and operations requires co-operation and common language between the teams but brings significant benefits through time and money savings.
 The development should keep the operations in their mind when